openshift/enhancements/enhancements/ingress/haproxy-max-connections-tuning.md

 the node's configuration, causing other pods on the same node to become resource starved.

-Websocket connections or, more generally, long-lived connections can exacerbate memory usage for OpenShift router pods.
+WebSocket connections or, more generally, long-lived connections can exacerbate memory usage for OpenShift router pods.
 As OpenShift router reloads, a new HAProxy process is created to run the new configuration.
 The current process will not terminate until the